Part 1 of 3 in our series, "Choosing the Right Remodeler"

 - Hardwood floors make it easier to keep high-traffic areas clean.

-See the difference?
-Once you can talk about FUNCTIONS of the features you want, you will be better equipped to explain RESULTS you want from remodeling.
+Once you can talk to yourself and explain the FUNCTIONS of the features you want, you will be better equipped to explain RESULTS you want from remodeling, too.

 - What do I dislike about my current arrangement?